borgbackup/borg/docs/internals/data-structures.rst

 chunk_seed
   the seed for the buzhash chunking table (signed 32 bit integer)

-Those fields are processed using msgpack_.
-The utf-8 encoded passphrase is processed with PBKDF2_ (SHA256_, 100000 iterations, random 256 bit salt) to give us a derived key.
-The derived key is 256 bits long.
+These fields are packed using msgpack_.
+The utf-8 encoded passphrase is processed with PBKDF2_ (SHA256_, 100000 iterations, random 256 bit salt) to derive a 256 bit key encryption key (KEK).

-A `HMAC-SHA256`_ checksum of the above fields is generated with the derived key, then the derived key is also used to encrypt the above pack of fields.
+A `HMAC-SHA256`_ checksum of the packed fields is generated with the KEK, then the KEK is also used to encrypt the same packed fields using AES-CTR.

-Then the result is stored in a another msgpack_ formatted as follows:
+The result is stored in a another msgpack_ formatted as follows:

 version
   currently always an integer, 1